taphasin/daily_of_PF/README.md

 year 1 - semester 1

-On each week, I needed to find a programming question, then solve it, and explain how does code works.
+Each week, I needed to find a programming question, then solved it, and explained how the code worked.

 Each day folder represents each week.